fboerncke/magenta-hackathon-virtual-help-desk/README.md

-# Virtual Help Desk Skill for Hello Magenta Assistant
+# Virtual Help Desk Skill for Hello Magenta Assistant (2nd Winner)

-This repository contains the code related deliverables for the Remote Rhapsody Online Hackathon.
+This repository contains deliverables for the [Remote Rhapsody Online Hackathon](https://remote-rhapsody.hubraum.com/).
+This contribution has been selected 2nd Winner from the Jury.

 ## YouTube Video